digigram/HVPT/README.md

 This repo will contain all design files and code needed to create your own HVPT.

-Currently the work is licenced under GPLv3.
+Currently the code is licenced under GPLv3.
 If you do however understand legal speak better than I do and have a reason to suggest another licence, please let me know.
-Keep in mind the licence must be compatible with: Arduino, Python, OpenCV
+Keep in mind the licence must be compatible with: Arduino, Python, OpenCV.
+The FreeCAD and Fritzing designs are licenced under Creative Commons as BY-SA.

+DigiGram / Lolla